Platform Installation with Helm Charts

 Once the primary cluster is running, open the Artifactory UI and insert the license(s).

 Enter all licenses at once, each separated by a newline.
-Adding them one at a time can redirect you to an unlicensed node where the UI won't load.
+Adding them one at a time can redirect you to an unlicensed node where the UI will not load.

 This method applies to initial deployment only — once Artifactory is deployed, update the license via the UI or REST API.